tristanMatthias/spiral/articles/our-new-species-pt-1/index.md

 cover: cover.jpg
 coverAlt: Harrison and Alice
 seo:
-  description: Neuralink, SpaceX, remote work, global-warming – The world as we know it has changed 10 years into the future.
+  description: Neuralink, SpaceX, remote work, global-warming – The world as we know it has changed 10 years into the future…
 ---

 ## The Age of the Spiritual Machine